Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: The Lagrangian Mean Curvature Flow Equation

-where $H(t)$ is the mean curvature vector of $\left(\Psi_{N^{\bvep(t)}}\circ\dd u\right)(\stm)$, and $\perp$ denotes the orthogonal projection onto its normal bundle.
+where $H(t)$ is the mean curvature vector of $\left(\Psi_{N^{\vep(t)}}\circ\dd u\right)(\stm)$, and $\perp$ denotes the orthogonal projection onto its normal bundle.
 In this section, we take our first step towards this goal, by rewriting (\ref{MCF0}) as a differential equation involving the potential function $u$.
-In particular, with a suitable assumption on the topology of $\iota:X \to M$ (Proposition \ref{prop-tree-case}), we are able to rewrite (\ref{MCF0}) as (\ref{MCF3}).

 We will require the following basic facts about the geometry of Lagrangian submanifolds.
-Suppose that $F: L\to(M,g,J,\om)$ is a Lagrangian immersion, and denote by $T^\perp L$ the normal bundle of $F(L)$.
+Suppose that $F: L\to M = T^{2m}$ is a Lagrangian immersion, and denote by $T^\perp L$ the normal bundle of $F(L)$.
 Then there is a bundle isomorphism

 In particular, suppose that $Y$ is a section of $F^*(TM)$, then